Logout

 The answer is no, the IRS hasn't officially broadened the definition of a gambling "session" for tax purposes.

 The big 2025 legislative change, effective for tax years beginning in 2026, capped gambling-loss deductions at 90% of winnings.
 This has increased the importance of accurate session-level netting and recordkeeping, which is likely where the rumors originated.
-Some commentators speculated that a broader “establishment-based” or even year-long session might help minimize the impact of the 90% cap.
+Some pundits speculated that a broader “establishment-based” or even year-long session might help minimize the impact of the 90% cap.

 However, that appears to be wishful thinking.
 The IRS hasn't adopted or endorsed any such broadening and no new procedures, notices, or regulations have been issued.

 Thus, you still need detailed contemporaneous records of winning and losing sessions.
 W-2Gs, now with a higher $2,000 threshold for 2026, report specific jackpots, but your return should reflect actual session results.
-If you itemize and deduct (90% of) losses against winnings on Schedule A, log each session’s net win/loss and keep casino statements, tickets, receipts, etc. Poor records can lead to full disallowance of losses on audit.
+If you itemize and deduct (90% of) losses against winnings on Schedule A, you should log each session’s net win/loss and keep casino statements, tickets, receipts, etc. Poor records can lead to full disallowance of losses on audit.

 No part of this answer may be reproduced or utilized in any form or by any means, electronic or mechanical, without the written permission of the publisher.